12 Most Popular PMP® Study Materials for your PMP Exam Prep

 4. PMP Exam Simulators and Free Questions

 These are the torch in your toolkit, helping you shine a light on your weaker areas.
 Taking sample exams via an exam simulator will help you assess your readiness for the real thing.
-You can find free questions online, but these only go so far, so be sure to sign up for a professionally created simulator from a Project Management Institute (PMI)® Registered Education Provider (R.E.P.).
+You can find free questions online, but these only go so far, so be sure to sign up for a professionally created simulator from a Trusted and Experienced Education Provider.
 Some PMP exam study guides also come with a CD or DVD which contain questions.

 5. PMP Podcasts